Alcoa Corporation (AA) Management Presents at 11th Annual Deutsche Bank Global Industrials & Materials Summit Transcript

 Q - Christopher Choi

 Thanks Bill, good to get the update there.
-On the market and then we can drill back down into the company.
-So I'll start on the supply side.
-Given the actions you've taken over the last year or so and then your inaction on 1Q around West Coast smelting and now the talk around San Ciprián, can you comment a little bit on the industry as a whole and what you think needs to happen, is it leadership from others on the smelting side, is it consolidation of more tariffs, just general closures on the supply side that you need to see from our call but also what you'd like to see from some of the industry participants?
+I might start on the market and then we can drill back down into the company.
+So, I'll start on the supply side.
+Given the actions you've taken over the last year or so and then your announcement on 1Q around West Coast smelting and now the talk around San Ciprián, can you comment a little bit on the industry as a whole and what you think needs to happen, is it leadership from others on the smelting side, is it consolidation of more tariffs, just general closures on the supply side that you need to see from our call but also what you'd like to see from some of the industry participants?

 William F. Oplinger

 Sure.
-So let me address first what we're doing and then can address the industry participant question.
-As you said, we announced the curtailment of Intalco and that should occur by the end of July.
+So, let me address first what we're doing and then can address the industry participant question.
+As you said, we announced the curtailment of Intalco, and that should occur by the end of July.
 That was a fundamentally uncompetitive facility and given the current market situation we decided to curtail it to stem losses.
 It lost around $25 million in the first quarter.
-So it was a significant loss generator that needed to be curtailed.
+So, it was a significant loss generator that needed to be curtailed.
 And as I said in my prepared remarks, we've initiated informal consultation with the workers unions in San Ciprián.
-No final decisions have been made yet but at this point, we are consulting with the workers unions and getting them to understand what the situation is at that smelting facility.
+No final decisions have been made yet, but at this point, we are consulting with the workers unions and getting them to understand what the situation is at that smelting facility.

 As far as other industry participants, we acknowledge that the industry participants all have to make their decisions on their own.
-And so they need to be looking at what makes sense for their facilities.
-However, when we look out at some of the current market dynamics, I would tell you that both on the alumina side, aluminum refining and smelting side there is still significant capacity that is cash negative.
-So, for instance, on aluminum refining we would think the rest of the world cash negative position is around 12%.
+And so, they need to be looking at what makes sense for their facilities.
+However, when we look out at some of the current market dynamics, I would tell you that both on the alumina side, aluminum refining, and smelting side, there is still significant capacity that is cash negative.
+So, for instance, on aluminum refining we would think the rest of the world’s cash negative position is around 12%.
 And in China, that's in excess of 40%.
-And then when you look at metal, it's a slightly different position on metal, given where the cost curves are and flatness of the cost curves.
-Today we would suggest that there's probably a third of the rest of the world's smelting capacity that is currently cash negative whereas the Chinese are essentially in a position where there's not a lot of their capacity that's cash negative and that may be surprising that simply due to the flatness of their cost curve and the rebound in the shipping pricing.
-So we are taking definitive action in today's environment to put ourselves in a better position going forward and each individual company will make their decisions in the industry.
+And then when you look at metal, it's a slightly different position on metal given where the cost curves are and flatness of the cost curves.
+Today, we would suggest that there's probably a third of the rest of the world's smelting capacity that is currently cash negative whereas the Chinese are essentially in a position where there's not a lot of their capacity that's cash negative and that may be surprising that simply due to the flatness of their cost curve and the rebound in the shipping pricing.
+So, we are taking definitive action in today's environment to put ourselves in a better position going forward and each individual company will make their decisions in the industry.

 Christopher Choi

 Okay, great.
-And then in terms of demand and then I'll bring it together just on the overall market.
-But in terms of the current picture, we're seeing green shoots in China.
+And then in terms of demand and then I'll bring it together just on the overall market, but in terms of the current picture, we're seeing green shoots in China.
 This has been -- you commented on that a little bit, I think, in your opening remarks.
-Are you seeing any other bright spots in the start to justify the bounce we've seen in the aluminum price off the bottom, what are you seeing in terms of customer ordering patterns, regions of the world, any evidence that there is a sustained demand improvement here?
+Are you seeing any other bright spots in the start to justify the bounce we've seen in the aluminum price off the bottom?
+What are you seeing in terms of customer ordering patterns, regions of the world, any evidence that there is a sustained demand improvement here?

 William F. Oplinger

 Yes, and we are seeing green shoots in various parts of the world.
 As I said in my prepared remarks and you alluded to, China is leading the recovery.
 We are seeing some sectors in China reporting growth higher than 2019 levels.
 That's in areas like industrial production, vehicle production, commercial starts, food and drinks sales.
 And then on top of that with the recently announced Chinese stimulus plan that makes provisions for investments in traditional and new infrastructure areas.
-So China is leading the way on a V shaped recovery.
+So, China is leading the way on a V shaped recovery.
 We very clearly see that in China.
 As we look around the rest of the world, the rest of the world has been a little bit slower to recover on the demand side but we do believe there are potential green shoots out there.
 As we look at our order books, the June order books are as expected.
 We have seen, as we alluded to in our second -- in our first quarter analyst conference call, a drop off in value add products mix.
 We had said at the time that that was around 20%.
-In the near months in May and June it might be a little bit larger than that.
+In the near months in May and June, it might be a little bit larger than that.
 However, we are starting to see orders pick up in the July timeframe.
-So we are starting to see orders in slab and foundry markets coming back as we see the pace of the auto restarts starting.
+So, we are starting to see orders in slab and foundry markets coming back as we see the pace of the auto restarts starting.
 So that's positive on the demand side.

 Christopher Choi

 Thanks.
-Thanks Bill and then just to bring that together just your, I guess, holistic view of supply and demand together is it a matter of as we go through the next 12 to 24 months, call it, there's some supply adjustments, demand starts to rebound, do you think it's sort of work on both sides of the equation that gets to a more sustainable level where there's not so much in the industry that's lost -- or do you think -- do you think that ultimately needs still pretty decent supply adjustments to get there, I mean, it obviously depends on how much demand comes back into certain pockets, I am just trying to get a feel for the current picture versus how it might look over the coming years?
+Thanks Bill and then just to bring that together just your, I guess, holistic view of supply and demand together is it a matter of -- as we go through the next 12 to 24 months, call it, there's some supply adjustments, demand starts to rebound, do you think it's sort of work on both sides of the equation that gets to a more sustainable level where there's not so much in the industry that's loss making or do you think -- do you think it ultimately needs still pretty decent supply adjustments to get there, I mean, it obviously depends on how much demand comes back into certain pockets, I am just trying to get a feel for the current picture versus how it might look over the coming years?

 William F. Oplinger

 Yeah, well the connection between supply and demand Chris, ultimately is on inventory levels.
 And we have seen inventory levels globally grow in the first quarter.
 And we showed that in our first quarter conference call.
 I think inventories grew by a couple of million metric tons in the first quarter alone.
 We saw a continued inventory growth through April.
-So, to discuss what it means and how long it will be before that rectifies really will come down to both sides of the equation.
-We are starting to see the demands pick back up, again led by China but clearly the world today is producing more aluminum than it needs and it is resulting in higher inventory levels.
-So to rectify that, it'll be a combination of both higher demands and supply restrictions.
+So, to discuss what it means and how long it will be before that’s rectified really will come down to both sides of the equation.
+We are starting to see the demands pick back up, again led by China, but clearly the world today is producing more aluminum than it needs, and it is resulting in higher inventory levels.
+So, to rectify that, it'll be a combination of both higher demands and supply restrictions.
 One good point on the inventory side that I would point out is that we have seen a draw down in Chinese inventories as the strength in demand has come back.
-So that's a positive.
-But offsetting that is the growth in inventories and in the rest of world.
+So, that's a positive, but offsetting that is the growth in inventories and in the rest of world.

 Christopher Choi